To my shame and embarrassment, I was clueless about this advocacy.

 I had visions of a very quiet launching with just me and Leo Kempis Ang, the illustrator of the series, chatting the one and a half hours away.

-Undaunted and untiring, OMF Lit’s staff got busy inviting people through the microphone and by holding up copies of the book like playing cards in all the busy aisles.
+Undaunted and untiring, OMF Lit’s staff got busy inviting people through the microphone and holding up copies of the book like playing cards in all the busy aisles.

-And without warning, grace swooped in.
+Then, without warning, grace swooped in.

 Adults—some with their kids—dropped by, bought copies of the book, and had them singed by Leo and me.
 The stream of people who came kept us wonderfully busy all morning!